Loading…

 A free webinar hosted by BSA Associate, MHA

-With Chancellor Rachel Reeves set to unveil Labour’s Autumn 2025 Budget in November, this promises to be a defining moment for the UK economy.
+With Chancellor Rachel Reeves set to unveil Labour’s Autumn 2025 Budget on 26 November, this promises to be a defining moment for the UK economy.

 Amid mounting economic pressures, productivity is expected to take centre stage, alongside potential new tax measures that could significantly affect the financial services landscape.